-The Republic of Malawi is one of the most culturally diverse communities in Africa today with several ethnic and racial groups living together peacefully.
-Chewa (about 32.6% of the total Malawian population), Lomwe (about 17.6% of the total population), Yao (about 13.5%), Ngoni (about 11.5%), Tumbuka (about 8.8%), Nyanja (about 5.8%), Sena (about 3.6%), Tonga (about 2.1%), Ngonde (about 1% of the total population), etc. are some of the major ethnic groups living in Malawi today.
+The Republic of Malawi is one of the most culturally diverse communities in Africa today with several ethnic and racial groups living peacefully together.
+Chewa, the most populous ethnic group, consists of about 32.6% of Malawi's total populatioin.
+Followed by Lomwe (with about 17.6% of the total population), Yao (about 13.5%), Ngoni (about 11.5%), Tumbuka (about 8.8%), Nyanja (about 5.8%), Sena (about 3.6%), Tonga (about 2.1%), Ngonde (about 1% of the total population) with other minor groups forming the remain fraction of the population..

 Besides the abundance of fish and fresh water, Malawi is also blessed with the abundance of natural resources such as unexploited deposits of uranium, limestone, bauxite, coal, hydropower and arable land.

-However, despite the abundance of natural resources in Malawi, the Republic of Malawi remains one of the poorest countries in Africa today with about 50% of the total population living below poverty line.
+However, despite the abundance of natural and human resources, the Republic of Malawi remains one of the poorest countries in Africa today with about 51% of its population living below poverty line.

 Malawi has a literacy rate of 62.7% for the total population and a female literacy rate of just 49.8%.
-In other words, about 62.7% of the total population of Malawi above age 15 can at least read and write which is far better than in countries like Burkina Faso, Niger and Ethiopia.
-Meanwhile, just about 49.8% of the total female population of Malawi above age 15 can read and write which falls below expectation compared to most other African countries today.
+In other words, just about 62.7% of the total population of Malawi above age 15 can read and write.
+Also, just about 49.8% of Malawi's total female population above age 15 can read and write which is very bad.

-The Republic of Malawi remains one of the top HIV/AIDS killing zones in the world today (Malawi is in the top 15) with a high HIV/AIDS adults prevalence rate of about 11%.
+The Republic of Malawi remains one of the top HIV/AIDS killing zones in the world today (In fact, Malawi is in the top 15) with a high HIV/AIDS adults prevalence rate of 11%.
 About 920,000 people were living with HIV/AIDS in Malawi in 2009 with about 51,000 deaths recorded within the same year.
-Not just HIV/AIDS.
-The deadly Malaria, plague, bacteria and protozoal diarrhea, hepatitis A, typhoid fever, etc. also continue to threaten several lives in Malawi today.
+Not much has changed.
+Apart from HIV/AIDS, diseases such malaria, bacteria and protozoal diarrhea, hepatitis A, typhoid fever, etc. also continue to threaten several lives in Malawi today.

-Deforestation (rampant cutting down of trees for timber), land degradation (the gradual deterioration of agricultural lands due to overpopulation and other factors), water pollution from agricultural runoffs, improper sewage and industrial waste disposals, etc. remain some of the major environmental issues facing Malawi today.
+Deforestation (rampant cutting down of trees mostly for timber, charcoal, firewood, etc), land degradation (the gradual deterioration of agricultural lands due to overpopulation and other factors), water pollution (mostly from agricultural and industrial runoffs),, etc. remain some of the major environmental challenges facing Malawi today.

-Just like in most other African countries today, corruption and poor governance continue to tear the beautiful Malawi into pieces.
+Just like in most other African countries, corruption and poor governance continue to tear Malawi apart.